mozilla/application-services/docs/adr/0007-limit-visits-migration-to-10000.md

 [The Application-Services team removed a legacy implementation of history in Firefox-ios and replaced it with a maintained implementation that was powering Firefox Android.](https://mozilla-hub.atlassian.net/browse/SYNC-3086)

 A significant part of the project is migrating users’ history from the old database to a new one.
 To measure risk, we ran a dry-run migration.
 A dry-run migration runs a background thread in the user’s application and attempts to migrate to a fake database.
 The dry-run was implemented purely to collect telemetry on the migration to evaluate risk.
-The results can be found in the following Looker dashboard.
+The results can be found in the [following Looker dashboard](https://mozilla.cloud.looker.com/dashboards/917?Submission+Date=28+day+ago+for+28+day&Channel=mozdata.firefox%5E_ios.metrics&Places+History+Migration+Migration+Error+Rate+Numerator=NOT+NULL).
 Below is a list of observations.

 ### Observations from Dry-Run Experiment
 The following is a list of observations from the experiment:
 - 5-6% of migrations do not end.
 This means for 5-6% of users, the application was terminated before migration ended.
 For a real migration, this would mean those users lose all of their history unless we attempt the migration multiple times.
 - Out of the migrations that failed (the 5-6% mentioned above) 97% of those users had over 10,000 history visits.
 - Out of migrations that do end, over 99% of migrations are successful.
-  - This means that we are not examining many errors with the migration beyond the time it takes.
+  - This means that we are not experiencing many errors with the migration beyond the time it takes.
 - The average for visits migrated is around 25,000 - 45,000 visits.
 - The median for visits migrated is around 5,000-15,000 visits.
   - The difference between the average and the median suggests that we have many users with a large number of visits